How to Cool Down an Attic Bedroom?

 Yes, that spooky space that is often dark and prone to moisture/heat problems can be converted into living space.
 Before you even think of making your attic a livable space room, there are a few factors you need to put into consideration.
 They all revolve around controlling temperature and improving air circulation.
 Some things you can do to cool down your loft room may include:

-When your attic bedroom is heating up, one way you can cool it is by running a fan or several if you can afford it.
+Alternatively, when your attic bedroom is heating up and you want to cool it down by running a traditional non-solar fan or several if you can afford it.
 If you are using multiple fans, placing them at different positions could help to effectively cool your attic bedroom.
 Place one fan near the vent (if there’s one), install another on the roof and the other on the wall.
 While fans do not necessarily produce cold air, they help circulate air in any space, thus providing a cooling effect.